nv-intl/nv-intl.github.io/wiki/measurements.md

 These can be used to determine the quality and how suitable it is for different uses.

+## Demo

+This demo attempts to convey the effect of different measurements a tube can have.

+It is still very much work in progress and should not be seen as any comparison to real world devices.

+{% include demo.html %}

 ## Signal-To-Noise ratio (SNR or S/N)
 Unit: unitless